Geordio/SFND_radar_target_generation_detection/README.md

 ## SFND_radar_target_generation_detection

+### Initial setup

+I defined the target vehicle to have:

+Range: 100m
+velocity: 50m/s

 ### FMCW Waveform Design

 Output of calculation of Bandwidth (B), chirp time (Tchirp) and slope of the chirp: